-6.2.1.
-Project Lead
+6.1.3.
+Project lead

 Applicants must nominate a lead organisation who meets the eligibility criteria and will submit the application.
 The lead organisation must enter into the grant agreement, and nominate a project lead who will conduct the project and report on the outcomes of the project as specified in the grant agreement.
+A Project Lead may submit only one application under this grant opportunity.

-6.3.
+6.1.4.
 Timing of the grant opportunity process

 You can only submit an application between the published opening and closing dates.
 We cannot accept late applications.
+The expected timing for the application phase is in Table 3.